Note: Updated for NOOBS and Java 8 EA [changes highlight in red]

 A great way to get started building JavaFX applications for the Pi is to use Scene Builder to quickly put together a user interface visually, and then deploy that to the Pi.
 I did this last night at the Linux Users’ Group of Davis (LUGOD), quickly putting together a sample application with help from the very astute attendees (I also learned a thing or two about linux command tricks along the way from the audience).

 I posted our 15 minute application in GitHub as an example you can try:

-To run it on the Pi, build the source with your favorite IDE (or straight form the command line) and build a jar file.
+To run it on the Pi, build the source with your favorite IDE (or straight form the command line) and build a jar file (make sure you use the same Java 8 version on desktop that you are deploying to the Pi).
 Then copy the jar file to your Pi and run it with a command like the following:

 Here is a picture of the Scene Builder project and the output we got on the Raspberry Pi during the LUGOD meeting:

 However, the most impressive demo is your own.
 Try deploying your own JavaFX applications and leave others pointers to apps you have deployed in the comments below!